JonasGessner/JGDownloadAcceleration/README.md

 Note that when setting `handleBackgroundTask` to `YES`, the App's Info.plist file needs to have "Application uses Wi-Fi" set to `YES`.

 ##Example
+An example usage can be found in the Sample Project.

 ##Requirements
 `JGDownloadAcceleration` is built for use with ARC and weak references.
 This means that iOS 5 or higher is required for using `JGDownloadAcceleration`